Chase Sapphire Preferred® Card Review

 We typically recommend most folks to start with Chase cards because of the 5/24 rule.
-And of all the Chase cards, the CSP is really the best option for most of those starting off in award travel.
+And of all the Chase cards, the Chase Sapphire Preferred is really the best option for most of those starting off in award travel.
 The card and its benefits are easy to use and understand.
 Dining and travel are straightforward bonus categories that can benefit most travelers.
-For points redemptions, the Chase portal and Pay Yourself Back offer easy ways to redeem points, and the breadth of Chase's travel partners offers something for everyone.
+For points redemptions, the Chase portal offers an easy way to redeem points, and the breadth of Chase’s travel partners offers something for everyone.

 The CSP is often the starting point for the Chase Trifecta.
 Through this powerful trio of Chase cards, you can earn between 1.5x and 5x on every single purchase.
 This means your Chase points will accumulate much faster, allowing you to redeem for your dream trip even sooner!

 How will you use the Chase Sapphire Preferred for your dream vacation?
 Join our Facebook group and share your thoughts!